nogibjj/IDS706-MiniProject6-ComplexSQL/README.md

 └── test_main.py
 └── .env
 ```
-> NOTE: the .env file is required to hide the MySQL password and added to the .gitignore file.
+> NOTE: the .env file is aimed to hide the MySQL password and added to the .gitignore file.

 2. `Python3` or above
 3. `pandas` to manipulate data